-The Ebola outbreak in West Africa was first reported in March, and has rapidly become the deadliest occurrence of the disease since its discovery in 1976.
+The Ebola outbreak in West Africa was first reported in March 2014, and rapidly became the deadliest occurrence of the disease since its discovery in 1976.

 In August, the United Nations health agency declared an "international public health emergency", saying that a co-ordinated response was essential to halt the spread of the virus.

-However, WHO director general Margaret Chan said this week that the "number of patients is moving far faster than the capacity to manage them".
+By September, WHO director general Margaret Chan said the number of patients was "moving far faster than the capacity to manage them".

 Director of the Centers for Disease Control and Prevention (CDC) in the US, Thomas Frieden, said in October that the Ebola outbreak in West Africa was unlike anything since the emergence of HIV/Aids.
 But Senegal managed to halt transmissions by mid October.

 Authorities in Mali confirmed the death of the country's first Ebola patient, a two-year-old girl, on 25 October.
 The girl had travelled hundreds of kilometres by bus from Guinea through Mali showing symptoms of the disease, the WHO said.

 An infected Islamic preacher from Guinea, who was initially diagnosed with a kidney problem, was treated at a clinic in Bamako.
 The preacher died a few days after entering the country.

 Two health workers who cared for the preacher also died after contracting the virus.
 In total, Mali recorded six deaths from Ebola.
 By January 2015 however, the country was declared ebola-free.